 About

-She currently lives in Colorado where she trains community science volunteers to help understand the monarch’s use of the region and engages the public in efforts to help conserve monarchs, pollinators, and their habitat.
-She also serves on the board of directors for the Monarch Joint Venture.
+Liz lives in Colorado where she trains community science volunteers to study the monarch’s use of the region and help conserve pollinators and their habitat.

 Board, Advisors & Staff